 You may react differently to your cats’ or dogs’ dander based on the level of allergy that you have.
-Interestingly, these allergies are a direct result of allergens that might be clinging on to your dogs’ and cats’ coats.
+Interestingly, these allergies are a direct result of allergens that might be clinging to your dogs’ and cats’ coats.

 It may even take some six or more months after a pet leaves your house for your home to be dander free.